↓ Skip to main content

 Authors

-Adam G. Dunn, Didi Surian, Jason Dalmazzo, Dana Rezazadegan, Maryke Steffens, Amalie Dyda, Julie Leask, Enrico Coiera, Aditi Dey, Kenneth D. Mandl
+Adam G Dunn, Didi Surian, Jason Dalmazzo, Dana Rezazadegan, Maryke Steffens, Amalie Dyda, Julie Leask, Enrico Coiera, Aditi Dey, Kenneth D Mandl

-Twitter Demographics
+X Demographics

-The data shown below were collected from the profiles of 20 tweeters who shared this research output.
+The data shown below were collected from the profiles of 19 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers

-The data shown below were compiled from readership statistics for 52 Mendeley readers of this research output.
+The data shown below were compiled from readership statistics for 56 Mendeley readers of this research output.
 Click here to see the associated Mendeley record.

 Geographical breakdown